2023

 IMPRINTED, The Film

-Three Equus Projects dancers merge improvisation with natural horsemanship to bond with to mares and their foals.
-The dancers translate human and equine behavior into an evolving shared language and transform play into choreographic dialogues.
-The film is a story about listening, compassion and interspecies communication - themes that have powerful resonance in 2021, as the world emerges from a devastating pandemic.
+IMPRI NTED: A documentary film that captures the co-creation of a choreographic language between three dancers, two mares and their newborn foals.Three Equus Projects dancers merge improvisation with natural horsemanship to bond with to mares and their foals.
+The film is a story about listening, compassion and interspecies communication - themes with powerful resonance in 2021, as the world emerges from a devastating pandemic.
 IMPRINTED Website: https://www.imprintedthefilm.com/

 2020

-Equus in ACTION Fall ZOOM Workshop Series
+Equus in ACTION: ZOOM Workshop Series

-The Fall 2020 Equus in Action was a virtual workshop series that featured collabrations with eight seasoned dance professionals who shared with the Equus Projects company pedagogy, choreographic strategies and insights about dance and beyond.
+A virtual workshop series that featured collabrations with eight seasoned dance professionals who shared with the Equus Projects company pedagogy, choreographic strategies and insights about dance and beyond.
 Choreograpghers: Audrey Rachelle Stanley, Rebekah Morin, Melissa Riker, Melissa Turnage, David Norswoorthy, Marielis Garcia, Jenna Pollack and Cynthia Pegado.
 The 8-Part Series ran through the second week of November 2020.

-Equus Projects at Dunrovin Ranch, Lolo Montana
+Equus Projects at Dunrovin Ranch, MT

 The Equus Projects in Dance Magazine, September 2020